Human experience is shaped by both external systems and internal thoughts.

 Meaning: De Beauvoir argues that gender identity is shaped by social and cultural influences rather than biology alone.
 Society plays a major role in defining roles and expectations. -

-Meaning: This highlights the self-reinforcing nature of love. -
+Meaning: This highlights the true cost of things in terms of time and effort. -